Compliments, Concerns & Complaints Policy

 Only those directly involved in the complaint would normally be aware of the details of a complaint.
 Complainants will not be treated adversely because they have complained.
 Complaints will be dealt with positively to seek a remedy.
 However, all complaints are logged to monitor complaints and improve our performance.

-Complaints about a member of staff will be investigated by the directors of Mr L’s Online English.com. who will be expected to share the complaint with the individual member of staff concerned.
+Complaints about a member of staff will be investigated by the owners of Mr L’s Online English who will be expected to share the complaint with the individual member of staff concerned.
 Disciplinary actions arising from the complaint will not be shared with the complainant.

-If a complaint investigation identifies justifiable concerns about staff performance/conduct, the directors of Mr L’s Online English.com will agree upon the appropriate actions to be followed.
+If a complaint investigation identifies justifiable concerns about staff performance/conduct, the owners of Mr L’s Online English will agree upon the appropriate actions to be followed.

-Complaints that raise serious concerns about 'safeguarding' will be brought to the attention of the directors of Mr L’s Online English.com who will implement the company’s Safeguarding policy.
+Complaints that raise serious concerns about 'safeguarding' will be brought to the attention of the owners of Mr L’s Online English who will implement the company’s Safeguarding policy.

 Should a complainant remain unhappy with the outcome they may then raise their complaint with the qualification regulator Ofqual.